kweimann/cruiser/README.md

 3. Setup account information in `config.yaml`
 4. Start Cruiser `python start_bot.py`
     * Alternatively: `python start_bot.py --config <path-to-config>` if you're using a different configuration file than [config.yaml](config.yaml).

+# 🐋 Docker

+For those of you who like to run containers I've included an easy setup to run on a Debian:
+1. Build docker image `docker-build.sh`
+2. Run docker container `docker-run.sh [--config <path-to-config>]`

+The container is run in a background process.
+You can run `docker attach` to connect to your container.
+Furthermore, I'm using a restart policy to make sure that the container will be restarted if anything happens.
+Finally, you can run `docker stop` to stop the container.

 # Contribution
 Any contributions are very welcome!
 Make sure to first post an issue with the features you want to implement and try to stick to the coding style of the project.
 Happy coding!